 Stochastics examines phenomena in which chance plays a central role, such as the result of a general election, fluctuations in share prices or the interactions between molecules in a living cell.
 If you opt for the Master’s programme in Stochastics and Financial Mathematics, you will be trained to become a world-class expert in both theory and relevant areas of application.
-The Master’s programme in Stochastics and Financial Mathematics at VU University Amsterdam trains you in the full depth and breadth of the field, expanding your abilities and insights and enhancing your opportunities on the job market.
+The Master’s programme in Stochastics and Financial Mathematics at Vrije Universiteit Amsterdam trains you in the full depth and breadth of the field, expanding your abilities and insights and enhancing your opportunities on the job market.

 The program in a nutshell

 The Master’s programme in Stochastics and Financial Mathematics is a two-year programme, divided into four semesters.
 The last semester you will dedicate to the master project, which is either a research project or an external project.